microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/AIPException.md

 Refer to the [support documentation](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-aip?view=o365-worldwide#how-to-configure-newer-versions-of-office-to-enable-the-aip-add-in) for further details.

-> ⚠️ Warning: If you previous configured `UseOfficeForLabeling == 0` to disable built-in labeling, all sensitivility labeling clients provided by Microsoft will be disabled in M365 Apps by default starting in **version 2211**.
+> ⚠️ Warning: If you previously configured `UseOfficeForLabeling == 0` to disable built-in labeling, all sensitivility labeling clients provided by Microsoft will be disabled in M365 Apps by default starting in **version 2211**.

 Starting in v2211, the following sensitivity labeling clients are supported: